jlpteaching/ECS154B/lab1/lab1.rst

 to use it.
 You will find this tool very helpful in this and future labs, if implementing complex combinational logic with gates.

-Simple Combinational Circuit - ROM
+Small Combinational Circuit - ROM
 ---------------------------

 First, implement the following simple truth table as follows using a **ROM**.